he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Champion.md

 ## Hero's Defiance<span class="item-type">Level 19</span>

 You can defy fate and continue fighting as long as you have divine energy.
-You gain the [[Hero's Defiance]] devotion spell.
+You gain the [[DATABASE/spell/Hero's Defiance|hero’s defiance]] devotion spell.